-- 71(1) A report in terms of rule 70, must reflect on- - (a) the extent of the powers and functions of the municipality: - (b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance to a full-time councillor; - (c) proposed powers that could be delegated to a full-time councillor and where there may be more than one full-time councillors, the different powers that may be delegated to each of them; - (d) the reasons not to delegate any such power or function to an employee of the municipality; - (e) the available financial and administrative resources of the municipality to support the work of a fulltime councillor or councillors, including the availability or cost of establishing and maintaining suitable office facilities, office equipment and secretarial assistance; - (f) the need for the economical, efficient and effective use of resources; - (g) the burden the workload of a full-time councillor may put on the incumbent; - (h) the need for coordination of decision-making; - (i) the need for the regular availability of a councillor to interview the public and visitors to the municipality; - (j) the need for close political supervision of, and accountability for, the administration; - (k) the likely improvement or deterioration of the relationship between the council and the administration; - (I) the need to establish and maintain sound relationships between office-bearers in the different spheres of government; - (m) the likely effect delegated powers may have on the enthusiasm and interest of councillors who are not full-time councillors; - (n) the functions a full-time councillor must perform as a duty of office; - (o) the likely improvement or deterioration in the quality and speed of decision-making if an office is not a full-time office; and - (p) any other relevant matter. - (2) The report must contain recommendations with regard to- - (a) the working hours of a full-time councillor as contemplated in rule 72(1): - (b) arrangements with regard to the provision of office facilities and equipment and secretarial support to the full-time councillor and a proposed budget for such facilities and services where they are inadequate; - (c) the powers that may be delegated to the full-time councillor and where there may be more than one full-time councillor, the different powers that may be delegated to each of them: - (d) the format, frequency and framework for reports on the activities of the full-time councillor and the exercise of his or her delegated powers;
+- (1) A report in terms of rule 70, must reflect on- - (a) the extent of the powers and functions of the Municipality; - (b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance to a full-time Councillor; - (c) proposed powers that could be delegated to a full-time Councillor and where there may be more than one full-time Councillors, the different powers that may be delegated to each of them; - (d) the reasons not to delegate any such power or function to an employee of the Municipality; - the available financial and administrative resources of the Municipality to support the work of a fulltime Councillor or Councillors, including the availability or cost of establishing and maintaining suitable office facilities, office equipment and secretarial assistance; - (f) the need for the economical, efficient and effective use of resources; - (g) the burden the workload of a full-time Councillor may put on the incumbent; - (h) the need for coordination of decision-making; - (i) the need for the regular availability of a Councillor to interview the public and visitors to the Municipality; - (j) the need for close political supervision of, and accountability for, the administration; - (k) the likely improvement or deterioration of the relationship between the Council and the administration; - (I) the need to establish and maintain sound relationships between office-bearers in the different spheres of government; - (m) the likely effect delegated powers may have on the enthusiasm and interest of Councillors who are not full-time Councillors; - (n) the functions a full-time Councillor must perform as a duty of office; - the likely improvement or deterioration in the quality and speed of decision-making if an office is not a full-time office; and any other relevant matter. - (p) any other relevant matter.
+The report must contain recommendations with regard to-

-- (e) the specification and clarification of the role and responsibility of the full-time councillor or councillors and the municipal manager and departmental heads of the municipality, with due regard for the statutory duties and responsibilities of the municipal manager; and - (f) any other relevant matter. - (3) The designation of a councillor as a full-time councillor does not establish an employment relationship between the municipality and the councillor concerned.
+- (a) the working hours of a full-time Councillor as contemplated in rule 72(1); - (b) arrangements with regard to the provision of office facilities and equipment and secretarial support to the full-time Councillor and a proposed budget for such facilities and services where they are inadequate; - (c) the powers that may be delegated to the full-time Councillor and where there may be more than one full-time Councillor, the different powers that may be delegated to each of them; - (d) the format, frequency and framework for reports on the activities of the full-time Councillor and the exercise of his or her delegated powers; - (e) the specification and clarification of the role and responsibility of the full-time Councillor or Councillors and the Municipal Manager and departmental heads of the Municipality, with due regard for the statutory duties and responsibilities of the Municipal Manager; and - (f) any other relevant matter. - (3) The designation of a Councillor as a full-time Councillor does not establish an employment relationship between the Municipality and the Councillor concerned.

-Applications by full-time councillors to undertake other paid work
+72. Applications by full-time Councillors to undertake other paid work